dylan-lang/opendylan/documentation/library-reference/source/io/format-out.rst

 ============

-The Format-Out module is a convenient repackaging of two libraries that provides a simple way to send text to the platform’s standard output stream.
+The Format-Out module is a convenient repackaging of two libraries that provides a simple way to send text to the platform's standard output stream.
 For this purpose, Format-Out uses the Format module and the Standard-IO module and defines the functions :gf:`format-out`, :gf:`force-out`, :gf:`format-err`, and :gf:`force-err`.
 The Format-Out